uzeful/VA_Project/README.md

 * [vfeat_extractor/infer_folder_vfeat.py](https://github.com/uzeful/VA_Project/blob/master/vfeat_extractor/infer_folder_vfeat.py) is used to extract the visual features of the videos *in your defined folder*.

-Before using them to extract features, you should firstly download the [pretrained vggish models](http://pan.baidu.com/s/1nuVq3PZ) and [pretrained inception models](http://pan.baidu.com/s/1dEV6J41), and then respectively put them under the folder "afeat_extractor" and folder "vfeat_extractor".
+Before using them to extract features, you should firstly download the [pretrained vggish models](http://pan.baidu.com/s/1nuVq3PZ) and [pretrained inception models](http://pan.baidu.com/s/1dEV6J41), and then respectively put them under the folder "afeat_extractor/" and folder "vfeat_extractor/pretrained/".

 Moreover, you should also install the required dependencies, such as pytorch and tensorflow.
 The detailed requirements can be found in the subfolders "afeat_extractor" and "vfeat_extractor".